FIRSTRobotics/fms-manual/source/event-manager/event-wizard/award-assignments.rst

 This process assumes all awards have been downloaded or manually entered before the start of the awards ceremony.

 .. note::
-    New in 2023: Some awards will be presented during the Playoff tournament, between matches.
+    Some awards may be presented during the Playoff tournament, between matches.
 Scorekeepers will need to go back and forth from the Event Wizard to Match Play to facilitate this process.

 .. image:: images/awards-6.png